Random walks in cones: Coupling

-We start by formulating an estimate of the quality of the normal approximation of high-dimensional random walks which follows from a result of Sakhanenko \cite{Sakh00}, see Corollary 3.2 there. \begin{lemma} If $\mathbf{E}|X|^{2+\delta}<\infty$ for some $\delta\in(0,1)$, then one can define a Brownian motion $B(t)$ on the same probability space such that, for any $\gamma$ satisfying $0<\gamma<\frac{\delta}{2(2+\delta)}$,
+We start by formulating an estimate of the quality of the normal approximation of high-dimensional random walks which follows from a result of G{\"e}ttse and Zaitsev \cite{GZ10}; see Theorem~4 there.